NMAI-lab/saviRoomba/README.md

 ### savi_ros_bdi
 Run savi_ros_bdi using the proceedure documented at https://github.com/NMAI-lab/savi_ros_bdi.

-OPTIONAL: Run `rostopic list` to verify that the application is running.
+Optional: Run `rostopic list` to verify that the application is running.
 The publishers and subscribers include perceptions, actions, inbox and outbox.

 ### saviRoomba application node
 With the other tools running, it is now possible to start the application node applications.
 EAch of these applications will need to be run in it's own terminal window.
 (TODO: simplify this process with a launch script).